 Greg Hunter's here today with the 32nd episode of his Comic Book Decalogue podcast.
 This month, he's talking to cartoonist and former TCJ podcaster Mike Dawson.
 They discuss discusses Boogie Nights, Oor Wullie, Eleanor Davis, and more.

-We also have a review of Zep's Strange and Beautiful Sound, written by Nathan Chazan.
+We also have a review of Zep's Strange and Beautiful Sound, written by Helen Chazan.

 If a cartoonist strives to tell a mediocre story and is very successful in doing so, is the result of their labor a mediocre comic?
 This is a question I found myself returning to time and time again when reading A Strange and Beautiful Sound, a thoroughly unsurprising exercise in what might be called summer literature that nevertheless was pleasant to read.
 The artist, Zep, well known in Francophone Europe for his bestselling children’s serial Titeuf, has more recently taken to doing more mature graphic novels, and you can tell he means business...because all the colors are a muted monochrome and feature grown ups having conversations at tables.
 As an artist moving into his “please take me seriously” period, Zep’s interests are more low key than, say, a Craig Thompson behemoth, but then the Franco-Belgian comics scene has always been a little more chilled out than the American on the whole.
 The tone that Zep strikes is pleasurable, yet it is an attitude that would occupy an entire shelf at Barnes & Noble if big bookstores actually sorted their comics section by tone.